chrisberkhout/soundcloud_finder/README.md

   the previous sum adjusted to only subtract the outgoing digit's square and add the incoming digit's square before taking the square root.

-* Rather than resorting the list of top matches on each run, a minimum could be tracked, so that worse results can be disregarded with a single comparison.
+* Rather than resorting the list of top matches on each run, a minimum score could be tracked, so that worse results can be disregarded with a single comparison.
 Alternatively, a larger, unsorted list of matches could be maintained and only sorted and pruned occasionally.

 * Determine whether the dot product of the non-normalized vectors could provide a useful comparison score.

-To improve the accuracy of the matches and/or shorten the search time, other image comparison methods could be implemented.
+To improve the quality of the matches and/or shorten the search time, other image comparison methods could be implemented.